octachoron/gstreamer-1.x-java/README.md

 ant compile
 ```

 should yield what we can do at the moment.
 There are also a few tests to work the GLib bindings.
-They can be run by downloading the junit and hamcrest-core jars from [here](https://github.com/junit-team/junit/wiki/Download-and-Install) (JUnit 4.11 and Hamcrest core 1.3 tested), then saying
+They can be run by saying

 ```
 ant run-tests